Gallbladder attacks can be scary, and sometimes people can mistake them for a heart attack.

 The gallbladder plays an important role in urine creation and excretion.

-Therefore, it is logical to expect changes in urine due to gallbladder attack symptoms.
+Therefore, it is logical to expect changes in urine due to gallbladder attack.

 When you have gallstones, which are essentially a mixture of calcium salts, bile pigment, and cholesterol, your urine will turn a dark brown or dark yellow color.